pavedroad-io/pavedroad/salt/INSTALL.md

-# Boostrapping the PavedRoad Deveopment Kit
+# Bootstrapping the PavedRoad Deveopment Kit

-In order to bootstrap the PavedRoad development environemt run one of the following scripts:
+In order to bootstrap the PavedRoad development environment run one of the following scripts:

     bootstrap-unix.sh